svetameanssun/common_core/README.md

 No teachers, no textbooks.

 You can find help (and some emotional support) only among other students: those who have already successfully finished the project or those who have just started it, just like you.
 And also those who are in the middle of doing it.
 Or those who have never done it but have some idea about the technology behind the project...
-I mean, any other student!
+I mean, literally any other student!

 You end up learning new, difficult concepts, through trial and error and through constant discussions with like-minded people.